 is a graduate of Oberlin College and the University of Michigan, where she received an MFA in fiction.
-She is the editor of Alone in the Kitchen with an Eggplant, Confessions of Cooking for One and Dining Alone (Riverhead, 2007).
-Her fiction and food writing have been published in numerous magazines and she received a special mention in the Pushcart Prize Anthology.
-Jenni is a literary agent at Brick House Literary Agents and lives in Brooklyn with her husband and daughter.
+Jenni is a literary agent at Union Literary where she represents Fiction Writers (including Emma Straub class of '02) and Food Writers among other categories.
+She is the editor of the anthology Alone in the Kitchen with an Eggplant, Confessions of Cooking for One and Dining Alone (Riverhead, 2007).

 During that dizzying, frightful time known as being a senior in college, she asked one of these professors for some advice for the future.
 They met at the Oberlin Inn "to discuss what I might do with my degree and other highly marketable skills honed at Oberlin (contact improvisation, skateboarding, and baking wheat bread so dense it doubled as a weapon)."

 Unconventionally, her professor didn't push her towards a field in publishing or editing, but suggested instead she try her hand at construction work, because, "it paid well and wouldn't interfere with the writing."
 She didn't take his advice literally, but did move to Brooklyn and work a series of odd jobs, including egg-selling.
 Her work has appeared in Glimmer Train, Bellevue Literary Review,Hampton Shorts, Literal Latte, New York Magazine, and Happy and received a special mention in the Pushcart Prize.
 Eventually she found herself in the publishing world-working as an assistant to a literary agent and discovered that she loved agenting.
 After getting an MFA in Fiction and working off jobs for another year she began building her own list of clients at Brick House which merged into Union Literary where she works.